-

 she/her

-Faith is a MA student in the Clinical Psychology program at UBC.
+Faith is a PhD student in the Clinical Psychology program at UBC.
 She completed her BA in Anthropology in 2014 and a BA in Psychology in 2017.
-Her master’s research, the APPROACH study examines how sexual motivation influences sexual wellbeing and attentional processes to sexual stimuli.
+Her master’s research, the APPROACH study examined how sexual motivation influences sexual wellbeing and attentional processes to sexual stimuli.
 She is a co-investigator on the IMMERSIVE study, which examines women’s subjective sexual response and user experience with virtual reality erotica, which may help inform future treatment for women’s sexual concerns.
 Faith is also a co-investigator on the COVERS study, which examines the short- and long-term impact of the COVID-19 social distancing measures on sexual health, motivations for sex, and sexual coercion.
 She also works as a study coordinator on the DESIRE study that examines the efficacy of two kinds of group therapy for women with Sexual Interest/Arousal Disorder.

 she/her